jagilber/powershellScripts/docs/manage-ado-sfmc-service-connection-with-builtin-task.md

 ### Creating Service Fabric service connection

-Create the Service Fabric Service Connection to provide connectivity to Service Fabric managed cluster from ADO pipelines.
+Create / Modify the Service Fabric Service Connection to provide connectivity to Service Fabric managed cluster from ADO pipelines.
 For this configuration, only 'Certificate Based' authentication is supported.
 To enumerate the 'server' certificate thumbprint from a managed cluster, provide resource id to cluster for powershell command: (Get-AzResource -ResourceId $resourceId).Properties.clusterCertificateThumbprints.
 See [Connect to a Service Fabric managed cluster](https://docs.microsoft.com/en-us/azure/service-fabric/how-to-managed-cluster-connect) for additional information.